Skyline students in grades 5 through 12 will find an additional learning tool at their disposal when school starts in the fall.

 The only fee that is changing is for lunch.
 All lunch fees are going up a nickel.

 The changes in lunch fees are necessary for the district to continue to get federal assistance to pay for lunch, Sanders said.

 The federal guidelines mandate a minimum amount the schools must charge in order to receive federal assistance.
 If a district fails to make periodic changes to meet the minimum amount, federal funding will be cut off and the district would have to make a substantial increase in the cost of lunches.

-Page 2 of 2 - In an expected move, the Kansas State Department of Education approved the expansion of Sawyer Academy to include students in grades K-5 so the Academy now available for all students in grades K-12.
+In an expected move, the Kansas State Department of Education approved the expansion of Sawyer Academy to include students in grades K-5 so the Academy now available for all students in grades K-12.

 The Board approved changes in faculty and staff positions:

 Marla Stark and Alma Carrasco-Adventure Academy teacher aides.